 Sapna Chaudhary likely to campaign for BJP after ditching Congress

-New Delhi, Apr 01: Haryanvi singer Sapna Chaudhary is likely to campaign for the BJP in the Lok Sabha elections even though she might not join the party, for now, sources said Monday.
+New Delhi, Apr 01: Haryanvi dancer Sapna Chaudhary is likely to campaign for the BJP in the Lok Sabha elections even though she might not join the party, for now, sources said on Monday.

-Delhi BJP chief Manoj Tiwari is also in touch with disgruntled AAP leader Kumar Vishwas and was scheduled to meet him on Monday, they said.
+Delhi BJP chief Manoj Tiwari is also in touch with disgruntled Aam Aadmi Party (AAP) leader Kumar Vishwas and was scheduled to meet him on Monday, they said.

 Chaudhary met Tiwari on Sunday and the duo discussed the constituencies where she would campaign on behalf of the party.